 Josh has fulfilled this brief to such an extent that he is now an account manager, a title which gives him more kudos when dealing with customers.

 Once Josh had completed his apprenticeship, Rod said he had no hesitation is continuing to sponsor him through university: “The UK needs engineers and digital specialists, but the dilemma is that many young people can’t get a job without a degree, which can be costly.”

 “This is where an apprenticeship degree is so good because it helps young people to get into jobs without all the debt of university.”

 Josh said his friends now have a new view on apprenticeships.
-“There was definitely a misconception about my apprenticeship in the beginning but now, however, I’m sure some of them would do an apprenticeship degree if they have the choice again.”
+“There was definitely a misconception about my apprenticeship in the beginning but now I’m sure some of them would do an apprenticeship degree if they have the choice again.”

-Employing a younger person has changed the dynamic of the company, said Rod: “Josh has dropped our average age by about 16 years which, as the software world changes so quickly, helps us to keep our fingers on the pulse.”
+Employing a younger person has changed the dynamic of the company, says Rod: “Josh has dropped our average age by about 16 years which, as the software world changes so quickly, helps us to keep our finger on the pulse.”